 Interestingly, in 1968 an underwater roadway made of stone was located off the coast of the Bimini Islands in the Bahamas.
 Dubbed the Bimini Road, the discovery was predicted by the American clairvoyant Edgar Cayce back in 1930.
 Cayce said he expected this revelation to dispel any lingering doubt about the existence of Atlantis.
 Barrios notes in his book that the earliest Mayan pyramid, known as the Tulum, was built along the shore of Mexico near Cancun, which is directly west of the Bimini Road.

-Naturally, the academics are not buying any of this.
+Naturally, mainstream academics are not buying any of this.
 The road beneath the sea, they maintain, is a natural rock formation bearing no sign of manmade technology.

 The Bimini Road

-Muddying the waters further, stone statues and other artifacts dug up in Mexico indicate that the Olmecs descended from Black Africans.
-Author Zecharia Sitchin makes a compelling case that the Egyptian "god" Thoth sailed along the "ocean stream" with his followers after being exiled by the Sun god Ra around 3100 B.C.
+And then there's this anomaly to consider: Stone statues and other artifacts dug up in Mexico indicate that the Olmecs apparently descended from Black Africans.
+Author Zecharia Sitchin made a compelling case in his popular series of books, The Earth Chronicles, arguing that the Egyptian "god" Thoth was actually a real-life figure.
+A specialist in calendar-making (including the one we use today), Thoth is said to have sailed eastward along the "ocean stream" after being exiled by the Sun god Ra from Egypt around 3100 B.C.

 - - -